fau-fablab/FabLabKasse/INSTALLING.md

         pip install -r requirements.txt

  - for the real terminal implementation: xserver-xorg git nodm ssh x11-apps xterm
- - for the style: kde-style-oxygen kde-workspace-bin
+ - for the style: kde-style-oxygen
  - for font: fonts-crosextra-carlito # or download Carlito-Regular.ttf from http://openfontlibrary.org/de/font/carlito#Carlito-Regular to ~/.fonts/
  - for development: qt4-designer
  - for graphical debugging: winpdb